-His works are included in the collections of the Blacktown City Council, Lester Group, Kennedy Art Foundation, King George V International School – Hong Kong, as well as in private collections in Sydney, Melbourne, Brisbane, Singapore, Miami, Manila and Hong Kong.
+His works are held by the Blacktown City Council, The Lester Group, The Kennedy Art Foundation, King George V International School – Hong Kong, as well as in private collections in Sydney, Melbourne, Singapore, Miami, New York, Manila and Hong Kong.
 Kristone is also a qualified English and Visual Arts teacher with extensive experience in Primary and Secondary education.
-He has facilitated workshops for the 4a Centre of Contemporary Asian Art, the Fairfield City Museum and Gallery as well as the Blacktown Arts Centre.
+He has facilitated workshops for both the 4a Centre of Contemporary Asian Art and the Blacktown Arts Centre.

 Between 2012 and 2017 Kristone took a five-year hiatus.
-He travelled the world, volunteered for various NGO’s—served the poor of NYC, Comayagua Honduras and Honiara Solomon Islands.
+He traveled the world, volunteered for various NGO’s—served the poor of NYC, Comayagua Honduras and Honiara Solomon Islands.
 He also spent one year studying a Masters in Philosophy, two years discerning as a novice monk; and completed three of the ancient Camino de Santiago pilgrimages in Spain, as well as the Kumano Kodo pilgrimage track in Japan—walking a total of 1840 km on foot.
-After trying everything else in life worth pursuing, he now walks towards a sure pursuit of his artistic practice, dreaming big and drawing big.
+After trying everything in life worth pursuing, he now walks towards the epic, futile, wasteful and beautiful path of pursuit of his artistic practice, dreaming big and drawing big.